openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Overview

-This specification defines the following mechanisms to allow Wallets used by the End-User to request Credential Issuers to issue Verifiable Credentials via the Credential Endpoint:
+This specification defines the following mechanisms to allow Wallets used by the End-User to request Credential Issuers to issue Verifiable Credentials:

 * A mandatory newly defined Credential Endpoint from which Credentials can be issued.
 See (#credential-endpoint).
 * An optional newly defined Batch Credential Endpoint from which multiple Credentials can be issued in one request.
 See (#batch-credential-endpoint).
 * An optional mechanism for the Credential Issuer to initiate the issuance.
 See (#issuance_initiation_endpoint).
-* An extended Authorization Request that allows to request authorization to request issuance of Credentials of specific types.
+* An extended Authorization Request that allows to request authorization to request issuance of Credentials of specific formats and types.
 See (#credential-authz-request).
 * An optional ability to bind an issued Credential to a cryptographic key material.
-The Credential request therefore allows to convey a proof of posession for the key material.
+The Credential request and the Batch Credential request both therefore allow to convey a proof of posession for the key material.
 Multiple proof types are supported.
 See (#credential_request).
 * A mechanism for the Deferred Credential Issuance.
 See (#deferred-credential-issuance).
 * A mechanism for the Credential Issuer to publish metadata about the Credential it is capable of issuing.
 See (#server-metadata)
-* A mechanism that allows issuance of multiple Credentials of same or different type.
-See (#token-response) and (#credential-response).

 The Wallet sends one Credential Request per individual Credential to the Credential Endpoint.
 The wallet MAY use the same access token to send multiple Credential Requests to request issuance of
   - multiple Credentials of different types bound to the same proof, or